-Improving physical research infrastructure is a top priority for science technology and innovation policymakers in most OECD countries (OECD, 2017[13]).
+Improving physical research infrastructure is a top priority for science technology and innovation policymakers in most OECD countries (OECD, $2017{[13]}$).
 For example, in 2019, Estonia updated its Research Infrastructure Roadmap to improve existing infrastructure and create new facilities and equipment.
 The roadmap earmarks 17 research infrastructure projects of national importance for investment in the coming decade.
-Estonia is also involved in the development of 14 international research infrastructures.
-Norway also committed to increasing appropriations to research infrastructure by NOK 400 million over the period 2015-2018, and has a national roadmap for research infrastructure, which is updated biannually (Norwegian Ministry of Education and Research, 2018[7]).
+Estonia is also involved in the development of 14 international research infrastructure by NOK 400 million over the period 2015-2018, and has a national roadmap for research infrastructure, which is updated biannually (Norwegian Ministry of Education and Research, $2018{[7]}$).